On this page

-Is there an optimal time (during retirement) at which a deferred annuity should be purchased?
+Is there an optimal time (during retirement) to purchase a deferred annuity?

-The short answer is as soon as possible.
-There are three main reasons for this.
+The short answer is as soon as possible, for reasons I will explain in a moment.

-Firstly, the earlier that people invest prior to payments commencing means that the period until income payments starts (called the deferral period) is longer.
-A longer deferral period means that the money available to pay an income to those who survive will have longer to grow through compounding earnings and will therefore be a larger amount at the time that payments commence.
+First, the earlier people invest before payments begin means the period until income payments start (called the deferral period) is longer.
+A longer deferral period means the money available to pay an income to those who survive will have longer to grow through compounding earnings and will therefore be a larger amount at the time that payments begin.
 More money means that the payments can be higher.

-Secondly, a longer deferral period means that the number of people who will receive an income (ie. the proportion of survivors) will decrease more.
+Secondly, a longer deferral period means the bigger the decrease in the number of people who will receive an income (that is, the proportion of survivors).
 Less people to pay means that the payments can be higher.

-Thirdly, assuming the pricing by providers of deferred annuities accords with the theory of the way that they should be priced, a longer deferral period means that the assumed earning rate built into the pricing of the deferred annuity should be higher.
+Thirdly, a longer deferral period means the assumed earning rate built into the pricing of the deferred annuity should be higher, in theory at least.

-The reason for this is that the provider should be able to invest in riskier assets because they would be more able to avoid losses that are occasionally experienced by riskier assets.
-Also, they would be able to maintain their investment in riskier assets for longer before switching to safer assets as the commencement of income payments approaches.
+This is because the provider should be able to invest in higher risk assets, which tend to provide higher returns over the long run, and avoid the short-term losses occasionally experienced by riskier assets.
+Also, they would be able to maintain their investment in riskier assets for longer before switching to safer, lower-return assets as the start date of income payments approaches.

-If you look at the case of the All Ordinaries Accumulation Index (the index of the Australian share market assuming reinvestment of dividends) you will find that it has experienced losses in real terms (i.e. after allowing for inflation) at the following rates over various rolling periods since the start of 1980 until March this year.
+If you look at the case of the All Ordinaries Accumulation Index (which tracks the Australian share market returns assuming reinvestment of dividends) you will find that it has experienced losses in real terms (after allowing for inflation) at the following rates over various rolling periods since the start of 1980 until March 2019.

-The chance of losses being experienced reduces the longer the period.
+The chance of losses reduces the longer the period.
 Therefore, the longer the deferral period, the more likely the provider is to invest in riskier assets which earn a higher return.

-Also, because they are required to sell assets to fund income payments, providers would be more likely to switch to less risky assets that are less likely to experience a loss once payments start to avoid losses being crystallised when assets are sold.
+Also, because they are required to sell assets to fund income payments, providers would be more likely to switch to less risky assets, which are less likely to experience a loss once payments start, to avoid losses being crystallised when assets are sold.
 The longer the deferral period relative to the payment period means that the pricing of the annuity on average across the whole period should assume a higher earning rate.

 Deferred annuities: How long should the deferral period be?